 - Walk through Parque del Buen Retiro, Madrid's biggest park, and keep a lookout for the trees that look like broccoli (you'll know it when you see it).

-Day 6: Tour Madrid + Optional Royal Palace & Rooftops Excursion
+Day 6: Sightseeing Tour of Madrid + Optional Royal Palace & Rooftops Excursion

 Free Time Suggestions